 H.B.
 No. 1579 proposes the establishment of the Texas Seal of Biliteracy for public high school students, aimed at recognizing graduates who demonstrate proficiency in both English and another language.
-The bill introduces a new section, Section 28.028, to the Education Code, which defines the seal and outlines the responsibilities of the Texas Education Agency.
-The agency is tasked with determining the minimum requirements for earning the seal, ensuring that these requirements are rigorous enough to signify biliteracy to employers and postsecondary institutions.
-Additionally, the agency will provide school districts with insignias to be affixed to diplomas and designations for transcripts of students who meet the criteria.
+The bill introduces a new section, 28.028, to the Education Code, which defines the seal and outlines the responsibilities of the Texas Education Agency.
+The agency is tasked with determining the minimum requirements for earning the seal, ensuring they are rigorous enough to signify biliteracy to employers and postsecondary institutions.
+The requirements may include projects or portfolios but cannot be based solely on a specific examination.
+Additionally, the agency will provide school districts with insignias for diplomas and designations for transcripts of students who meet the criteria.

-School districts will be required to maintain records of students who earn the seal and to affix the insignia to their diplomas while noting the achievement on their transcripts.
-The bill also mandates that the commissioner of education adopt necessary rules for its administration.
+Each school district will be required to maintain records of students who earn the seal and to affix the insignia to their diplomas while noting the achievement on their transcripts.
+The bill mandates that the commissioner of education adopt necessary rules for its administration.
 The provisions of this act will take effect starting with the 2025-2026 school year, and it will become effective immediately if it receives a two-thirds vote from both houses of the legislature; otherwise, it will take effect on September 1, 2025.

 Statutes affected: Introduced: ()